 ITU-T Recommendation A.13 was prepared by TSAG (1997-2000) and approved by WTSA (27 September – 6 October 2000).

+Amendment 1 to Recommendation ITU T A.13 (2000) was approved on 7 December 2007 by the Telecommunication Standardization Advisory Group (2005-2008) under the WTSA Resolution 1 procedure.

 FOREWORD

 The International Telecommunication Union (ITU) is the United Nations specialized agency in the field of telecommunications.
 The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of ITU.
 ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.